Bondesvick/WalletSystem/README.md

  4. EntityFrameworkCore ORM
  5. SqlLite Database
 ---
-### To Start, navigate into "CurrencyAPI/CurrencyAPI" and Run:
+### To Start Application, navigate into "CurrencyAPI/CurrencyAPI" and Run:
 1. Using Docker:
    ```
    docker build -t wallet .